5 Signs your Face looks Fake

 1. A face that Looks too Tight

 You won’t need to spot scars behind or in front of the ears that’s indicative of a facelift when it is obvious from facial skin that is pulled too taut.
-According to Dr. Low Chai Ling, Founder of SW1 Clinic, the face can appear artificial when only the skin is tightened without engaging the fat muscles and tissues.
+According to Dr. Low Chai Ling, Founder of The Sloane Clinic, the face can appear artificial when only the skin is tightened without engaging the fat muscles and tissues.
 A mouth that seems too wide or elongated earlobes (think pixie ears) are also dead giveaways that a trip has been made to the skin doctor.

 2. An Expressionless Face

-This is another sure sign your face looks fake; a frozen look where the face looks too smooth to be real, has clearly been subjected to an overdose of Botox.
+A frozen look where the face looks too smooth to be real, has clearly been subjected to an overdose of Botox.
 When done poorly, injections of this muscle relaxant to the forehead can also give the impression of a person who’s about to flare-up at any moment with ominous-looking brows.

 We, beauty seekers, should not demand the impossible of removing all signs of age on our face as not all facial lines are meant to be erased.
 To achieve a youthful visage without loss of movement in major facial muscles, Dr. Toby Hui, Aesthetic Consultant, advises going slow starting with smaller doses of Botox.
 Try MicroRefine, microinjections of tiny doses of Botox evenly distributed over the face and neck to diminish fine wrinkles, perfect to rejuvenate and refine skin.